-- Provide regular training about recognising and responding to mental health issues as part of regular child protection training.
-Suggestions for individual, group or whole school CPD should be discussed with the Head, who can also highlight sources of relevant training and support for individuals as needed. - Raise awareness of The MindEd learning portal2 which provides free online training suitable for staff wishing to know more about a specific issue. - Make information available about support for mental health and wellbeing issues on the school's website and in staff areas.
-The Mental Health policy will be readily available to all teaching and nonteaching staff. - Promote a healthy work life balance. - Nurture a sense of staff community through activities outside of school e.g. Christmas meals, quiz nights, exercise classes.
+• Provide regular training about recognising and responding to mental health issues as part of regular child protection training.
+Suggestions for individual, group or whole school CPD should be discussed with the Head, who can also highlight sources of relevant training and support for individuals as needed.

+- Raise awareness of free online training or counselling services suitable for staff wishing to know more about a specific issue or where requiring support. - Make information available about support for mental health and wellbeing issues on the school's website and in staff areas.
+The Mental Health Policy will be readily available to all teaching and non-teaching staff. - Promote a healthy work life balance. - Nurture a sense of staff community through activities outside of school e.g. Christmas meals, quiz nights, exercise classes. - Reinforce positive working conditions and codes of conduct